SAP-docs/abap-platform-trial-image/README.md

 1. Logon to your ABAP system with the user SAP*, client 000, same password as for DEVELOPER (DEVELOPER , client 001, is locked).
 2. Start transaction SLICENSE; copy the hardware key.
-3. Get the license from minisap , choosing the system A4H.
+3. Get the license from [SAP License Keys for Developer Versions ("minisap")](https://go.support.sap.com/minisap/#/minisap), choosing the system A4H.
 4. Back in your ABAP System, start SLICENSE again, then choose **Install**.
 5. Log off, then log on with the user DEVELOPER, client 001.
-6. Start SLICENSE again; remove the old invalid licenses. (sap* is not allowed to delete licenses).

 **Updating the license via Docker**
 The image contains a script which is able to update the AS ABAP license from the file you bind mount or copy to the container.
 Just save the text file onto your local file system and push it to the container at the path */opt/sap/ASABAP_license*.
 The hardware key necessary for creation of the license file is printed out during start up phase of the container.